tdhock/animint/climate.md

         airtemp = 450, surftemp = 450, ozone = 450, cloudslow = 450, cloudsmid = 450,
         cloudshigh = 450), height = list(450)))
 ```

+Here is the [animint-generated webpage](climate/onemap/index.html).
+This page may take longer to load due to the increased amount of data d3 must process.

 <sub>Tutorial created by Susan VanderPlas on 7/29/2013 using animint version 0.1.0 and ggplot2 0.9.3.1</sub>